 Green peas – which make up the biggest part of this aioli - are high in fibre, protein, vitamins, minerals and lutein.
 They are loaded with antioxidants and anti-inflammatory nutrients, have a relatively low GI and are an extremely low-fat food.

-To avoid losing a lot of those nutrients through cooking, I place frozen peas in a pot, pour over boiling water from a kettle, cover the pot with a lid and as soon as the peas come up to a boil, I pour off the water and rinse the peas under cold water.
+To avoid losing a lot of those nutrients through cooking, I place frozen peas in a pot, pour over boiling water from a kettle, cover the pot with a lid and just before the peas come up to a boil, I pour off the water and rinse the peas under cold water.

 This pea aioli makes a great accompaniment to things like asparagus, crudités, roasted vegetables and prawns and scallops – and either of these, or perhaps a mix of them, will make a great starter or as part of a buffet.

-As the peas are quite sweet, I think this aioli needs a really good pinch of cayenne pepper.
+As the peas are quite sweet, I think this aioli needs a fair amount of black pepper and a really good pinch of cayenne pepper.

 225g frozen peas, cooked as per above